X

 Assuming that you didn’t choose a manual windlass and you don’t have the option of utilizing hydraulic power by connecting up to your engine, you need to assess your electrical system, the size of your circuit breakers, and the gauge of your wiring.
 Each windlass model has a power wattage rating, and your batteries, wiring, and circuit breakers must have the capacity to safely deliver that full motor current to the windlass.

-There are many factors involved, including the wiring size, the distance it must run from battery to winch (round trip, to and from), and the resultant voltage drop (see ABYC 10% voltage drop table), and we recommend that you review with a professional in your decision-making.
+There are many factors involved, including the wiring size, the distance it must run from battery to winch (round trip, to and from), and the resultant voltage drop (see ABYC 10% voltage drop table).
+We recommend that you review with a professional prior to making a decision.

-Let’s say in your situation that given the weight of your chain and anchor, your ideal windlass would have a 1000-watt maximum load, but your electrical system is under-spec with 6 gauge wire and a 70-amp circuit breaker.
-The solution may be to compromise and choose a windlass with a 700-watt motor that only needs a 70-amp circuit breaker, then reduce the load on the windlass by using more rope and less chain.
+If your ideal windlass requires a 1000-watt maximum load, but your electrical system is under-spec with 6-gauge wire and a 70-amp circuit breaker, you may need to compromise by selecting a 700-watt motor that fits within your system’s capacity.
+Another option is to reduce the load on the windlass by using more rope and less chain.

 Once you’ve chosen your windlass, be sure to read our recommendations for installing a new windlass.